TobsTha/GNNs_2024-25/README.md

 ## Code Style
 ### Enforced by [ruff](https://github.com/astral-sh/ruff)
-A consistent and common code style is important to make the code more readable and to have meaningful diffs in merge requests where content is changed and not the personal .
+A consistent and common code style is important to make the code more readable and to have meaningful diffs in merge requests where content is changed and not the personal.
+Therefore it is very important that everyone working on the project also uses Ruff!!

 With PEP-8 Python sets a basic style guide.
 To apply several parts of code style black, isort, flake8 are combined in a single tool called ruff.

+The extension 'autoDocstring' from Nils Werner can be used to efficiently create docstrings compatible with ruff. (e.g. type '"""' directly below the first line of a function and select 'Generate Docstring')
+Probably Copilot is the most efficient way to write docstrings though (I didn't test this a lot yet).

 ## Good Practices
+-   regular commits with meaningful commit-messages
+-   avoid commiting directly to the `main` branch
--  regularily pull the `main` branch into the branch you are currently working on to detect conflicts early on
+-   regularily merge the `main` branch into the branch you are currently working on to detect conflicts early on.
+At the latest this is very important to be done before merging the branch you have been woring on into the `main` branch!
+"First `main` into `new_feature_branch` then the other way round to update `main`!"
+-   regualarily merge into `main`
+-   do testing and documentation before merging into `main`

 ## Setup
 1)  install Git in VSCode